sahitya12345/sahitya12345/README.md

 I'm a Cloud Data Engineer with a strong background in Data Science, Cloud Computing, and System Design.
 My expertise lies in designing and deploying data-driven solutions and scalable cloud applications.
 I am passionate about leveraging technology to solve complex challenges and am always open to exploring new innovations and industry trends.

 🔭 Current Endeavors:
-Advancing in NLP, Text analysis, Time Series analysis & Transformers.
+Advancing in NLP, Text analysis, Time Series analysis & Transformers, Explore Large Language Models(LLMs) for AI,
-Explore Large Language Models(LLMs) for AI.
+Azure Data Analytics,
-Azure Data Analytics.
+Azure Infrastructure

 🌱 Continuous Learning:
 System Design & Cloud Architecture,